intersides/rxdb/docs-src/adapters.md

 This adapter uses a [LevelDB C++ binding](https://github.com/Level/leveldown) to store that data on the filesystem.
 It has the best performance compared to other filesystem adapters.
 This adapter can **not** be used when multiple nodejs-processes access the same filesystem folders for storage.

+Default directories are derived from the "name" property in the form `./mydatabase-rxdb-0-_admin` and `./mydatabase-rxdb-0-_collections` (plus any additional database based on schemas).
+To set a different location for the database folders the name property must be set with a full path such as: name: `/root/user/project/mydatabase`

 ```js
 // npm install leveldown --save
 // npm install pouchdb-adapter-leveldb --save